garden-io/garden/docs/basics/quickstart.md

 ![Garden dev tests](https://raw.githubusercontent.com/ShankyJS/garden-quickstart-content/210fbac5a733869c507920988e588a0c1989a7ae/dev-mode-tests.gif)

-If the page doesn't load, you'll need to go to step 4 and update your hostfile.
-Otherwise, you're done!

 The project itself doubles as an interactive guide that walks you through some common Garden commands and workflows.
 We encourage you to give it a spin!